Shaza-Safi/Ontario_Sunshine_List/README.md

 ![EmployeeCount](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/EmployeeCount.PNG)

 This raises the question as to why the list is growing.
 The $100,000 threshold has remained unchanged since 1996.
 Is the threshold still a valid metric for Ontarians?
 To answer this, we look to the Consumer Price Index (CPI) which measures the average change in prices over time that consumers pay for a basket of goods and services.
 Below depicts The CPI for Ontario since 1996 as compared to the average salary paid on the Sunshine List.
-The graph clearly depicts that the CPI has growth year over year for the last 24 years.
+The graph clearly depicts that the CPI has grown year over year for the last 24 years.
 In 1996 our basket cost $88.
 This same basket has now risen to $138 equating to a 57% increase.

 ![CPI](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/CPI.png)

-Should Ontarians be concerned about the exponential growth of the employee count in 24 years with no change to the threshold metric?
-The list contains the salary paid and taxable benefits for each employee.
-For the purpose of our analysis, we will take a close look at the salaries.
+Should Ontarians be concerned about the exponential growth of the employee count, as the threshold metric hsa not changed in 24 years?
+To answer this question, we look to the list which contains the salary paid and taxable benefits for each employee.
+For the purpose of our analysis, we will focus on the salaries.
 In order to visual salary bands, the salary paid has been grouped into 6 bin sizes.
 In the below chart, the bubble size represents the employee count for the 6 salary bins for the last 24 years.
 It is very apparent that the bulk of all salaries paid are $200,000 or less, with the biggest grouping residing in the $110 to $129 bin size.
 What the eye is not drawn to are the smaller bubbles.
 In fact, the largest of the bin sizes (navy blue) representing those salaries $1 million or greater, is barely distinguishable on the chart.
 Should these salaries be seen as outliers?
 Or should these salaries be highlighted to ensure transparency and accountability of tax payer dollars.
 The drastic growth of the list now allows for the highest earners on the list to hide amongst the masses.

 ![SalaryBins](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/SalaryBins.PNG)

-Where the threshold to be increased to match the CPI growth, assuming a $157,000 threshold the list would reduce dramatically from 205K to a little over 24K (-834%).
+However, were we to increase the threshold to match the growth of the Ontario CPI during the last 24 years, we could assume a revised threshold of $157,000.
+Below graphs clearly shows a drastic reduction fo the list from 205K to a little over 24K (-834%).

 ![NewThreshold](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/Threshold157K.PNG)

-This leads us to answer who is on the list?
-In order to truly gain insight into what job titles are making the list.
+This leads us to ask who is on the list?
+We now look to the job titles.
+What jobs are making the list grow.
 A count on job titles reveals that there are 179,380 unique job titles in the dataset.
 In order to drive any quantifiable insight, the job title column requires data cleansing.
 For the purpose of our analysis, we were able to standardized job titles and reduce the number of unique jobs to 5,097.
-Further cleansing would be needed to have an accurate picture of the top roles on the sunshine list.
-Focusing on 2020 our cleansed data shows that it is educators, managers, nurses and police topping off the list.
+Further cleansing would be needed to have an accurate picture of the top roles.
+Despite the dirtiness of the data, when we focus on just the year 2020, the data shows that it is educators, managers, nurses and police topping off the list.

 ![JobTitle](https://github.com/Shaza-Safi/Final-Project-Sunshine-Segment3/blob/main/Images/Summary%20Analysis/Job_Titles.PNG)